City of South Melbourne

 The City of South Melbourne was a local government area about 2 km south of Melbourne, the state capital of Victoria, Australia, on the south bank of the Yarra River.
 The city covered an area of 8.91 km2, and existed from 1855 until 1994.

 The council area was bounded by the Yarra River to the north, Fraser and Lorne Streets to the south, the Port Phillip foreshore and Pickles Street to the west, and St Kilda Road to the east.

 History

 South Melbourne was first incorporated as the Emerald Hill Borough on 26 May 1855, and became a town on 1 March 1872.
 It was proclaimed a city, and was renamed South Melbourne, on 21 September 1883.

-On 18 November 1993, a small portion around Southbank and the Victorian Arts Centre was annexed to the City of Melbourne.
+On 18 November 1993, the northern strip of the City, including Southbank, the Victorian Arts Centre, and the part of Docklands south of the Yarra, was annexed to the City of Melbourne.

 On 22 June 1994, the City of South Melbourne was abolished, and along with the Cities of Port Melbourne and St Kilda, was merged into the newly created City of Port Phillip.

-The Council met at the South Melbourne Town Hall on Bank Street, between Fishley and Layfield Streets, South Melbourne.
+The council met at the South Melbourne Town Hall on Bank Street, between Fishley and Layfield Streets, South Melbourne.
 The hall still exists and is now used by the Australian National Academy of Music.